Cutting Practice for Preschoolers: 45 Easy Ideas

 Think about things that interest a reluctant child.
 Does he or she like a particular theme like trucks or animals?
 How can you incorporate those things into cutting practice?

-- You can use thematic cutting printables to help with scissor skills development.
-You will find LOTS of themes of printable fine motor crafts for kids.
+- You can use thematic cutting printables like fine motor crafts or cutting & pasting activities to help with scissor skills development.

 - Fine motor crafts can be very beneficial for preschoolers.
 Selecting a craft requiring cutting practice can motivate kids to use scissors.

-- Find pictures or cutting and pasting activities related to that interest and let kids cut them.
+- Find pictures or cutting and pasting activities related to that interest.
+Put the pictures in a cutting bin and let kids cut them.

 Hight-Interest Materials

 Another way to motivate kids to work on scissor practice is to provide a wide variety of high-interest materials.
 I have included LOTS and LOTS of fun cutting material ideas below.
-You can add the materials to a sensory bin, a box, or a tray or present them as open-ended art materials.
+You’re sure to find some fun activities that will interest your kids.
+You can add the materials to a sensory bins, a box, or a tray or present them as open-ended art materials.
+Your kids are going to have so much fun!

 Material Ideas for Cutting Practice